hicksjoseph/CloudCoreo/pages/mydoc/mydoc_iam-support-role.md

 tags:
 keywords: "iam, cis"
 last_updated: “March 27, 2017"
-summary:  A support role has not been created to manage incidents with AWS Support
+summary:  An IAM support role has not been created to allow authorized users to manage incidents with AWS Support
 published: true
 sidebar: mydoc_sidebar
 permalink: mydoc_iam-support-role.html